 Loveland students leave legacy through recycled art, talking potato

-Fifth-grade students at Mary Blair Elementary School work on their lecacy art project made from water bottles and paper on Thursday, May 4, 2017, at the Loveland school.
+Fifth-grade students at Mary Blair Elementary School work on their legacy art project made from water bottles and paper on Thursday at the Loveland school.

 Start the conversation, or Read more at ReporterHerald.com.